 A. A law enforcement officer who takes a child into protective custody shall, with all reasonable speed:

-(1) inform the child of the reasons for the protective custody; and

-(2) contact the department.
+- (1) inform the child of the reasons for the protective custody; and - (2) contact the department.

-B. When the department is contacted by a law enforcement officer who has taken a child into protective custody, the department shall refer the child to community based services and may:
+B. When the department is contacted by a law enforcement officer who has taken a child into protective custody, the department may: